babar-raza/package-descriptions/aspose.com/nuget/aspose-for-cpp/Aspose.OCR for C++.md

 - Recognize characters from images.
 - Calculate the skew angle of images.
 - Currently it supports English language.
+- Auto-align image and autodetect text areas.
+- Get a single line and recognize it.

+## New Features in Version 20.6

+- New API for recognition in rectangle and limited symbol set.

+For the detailed notes, pelase visit [Aspose.OCR for CPP 20.6 Release Notes](https://docs.aspose.com/display/ocrcpp/Aspose.OCR+for+CPP+20.6+Release+Notes).

 ## Read Image Formats for OCR